The following diagram provides an overview of the structure of the process of developing the Major Work and the Reflection Statement.

 - extracts of revisions of the Major Work and the Reflection Statement with reasons for the changes

-- a developing reference list for the Reflection Statement
+- a developing reference list to inform the Reflection Statement

 - examples of student’s final edits, including proofreading for grammar and control of language, multimedia elements, transitions or sound effects as appropriate to the form